 You can return your materials to the following locations:

 - W.E.B.
-Du Bois Library entrance book drop
+Du Bois Library (entrance book drop or service desk)

 - Lederle Graduate Research Center Lowrise book drop (north entrance by parking lot)